Communication-Efficient Federated Learning via Optimal Client Sampling

 \section{Abstract}

-Federated learning is a private and efficient framework for learning models in settings where data is distributed across many clients.
-Due to interactive nature of the training process, frequent communication of large amounts of information is required between the clients and the central server which aggregates local models.
-We propose a novel, simple and efficient way of updating the central model in communication-constrained settings by determining the optimal client sampling policy.
-In particular, modeling the progression of clients' weights by an Ornstein-Uhlenbeck process allows us to derive the optimal sampling strategy for selecting a subset of clients with significant weight updates.
-The central server then collects local models from only the selected clients and subsequently aggregates them.
-We propose four client sampling strategies and test them on two federated learning benchmark tests, namely, a classification task on EMNIST and a realistic language modeling task using the Stackoverflow dataset.
-The results show that the proposed framework provides significant reduction in communication while maintaining competitive or achieving superior performance compared to baseline.
-Our methods introduce a new line of communication strategies orthogonal to the existing user-local methods such as quantization or sparsification, thus complementing rather than aiming to replace them.
+Federated learning (FL) ameliorates privacy concerns in settings where a central server coordinates learning from data distributed across many clients.
+The clients train locally and communicate the models they learn to the server; aggregation of local models requires frequent communication of large amounts of information between the clients and the central server.
+We propose a novel, simple and efficient way of updating the central model in communication-constrained settings based on collecting models from clients with informative updates and estimating local updates that were not communicated.
+In particular, modeling the progression of model's weights by an Ornstein-Uhlenbeck process allows us to derive an optimal sampling strategy for selecting a subset of clients with significant weight updates.
+The central server collects updated local models from only the selected clients and combines them with estimated model updates of the clients that were not selected for communication.
+We test this policy on a synthetic dataset for logistic regression and two FL benchmarks, namely, a classification task on EMNIST and a realistic language modeling task using the Shakespeare dataset.
+The results demonstrate that the proposed framework provides significant reduction in communication while maintaining competitive or achieving superior performance compared to a baseline.
+Our method represents a new line of strategies for communication-efficient FL that is orthogonal to the existing user-local methods such as quantization or sparsification, thus complementing rather than aiming to replace those existing methods.